 A CITY MARKED BY ITS HISTORY

-But before following this freedom trail, take the opportunity to see the Public Garden.
+To start your visit, go to the visitor center located in Boston Common, crossing through the city’s Public Garden.
 A super cute park in the city center with a small lake.
-If you are there early, you can meet very curious little squirrels.
-This park is really nice for a morning walk or an outdoor lunch.
+If you’re there in the early morning, you can meet very curious little squirrels.
+I don’t necessarily advise you to touch them, because these animals may have been in trash cans.
+This park’s really pleasant for a morning walk or an outdoor lunch.

-One of Boston’s most famous neighborhoods.
-And there is something.
-This neighborhood is so beautiful!
-The houses are covered with red bricks and are linked one after the other.
+One of the most famous places to visit in Boston for free, Beacon Hill.
+And after passing there, I understand its success… This neighborhood’s so beautiful!
+The houses are covered in red bricks and are lined up one after the other.
 It’s just wonderful!
-If you go there in Spring, you will have flowering trees which clearly add to the charm of the district.
-I have 3 favorite streets in this neighborhood: Acorn Street, Cedar Lane Way and Pinckney Street.
-These are for me the 3 unmissable streets of the district.
-But do not hesitate to get lost in the neighborhood to discover little treasures.
-An hour is enough to get lost in the streets and enjoy the neighborhood.
+If you go there in spring, you’ll see flowering trees which greatly contribute to the charm of the neighborhood.
+I know what you’re going to ask me… What are the must-see streets of Beacon Hill?
+Here are my 3 favorite streets in this district: Acorn Street, Cedar Lane Way and Pinckney Street.
+Get lost in the streets of the neighborhood to discover some hidden gems.
+An hour’s enough to get lost in the streets and enjoy the neighborhood.
+A little more if you want to stop in a shop or restaurant.

 OTHER NEIGHBORHOODS TO DISCOVER IN BOSTON

-And finally, take a trip to Waterfront.
-A nice little walk from the Long Wharf (where you can buy a ticket to see the whales if you wish.
-Be careful when you are there, don’t be fooled).
-Then head for the harborwalk towards the Harbor Boston Hotel, the walk is short but pleasant, especially when the weather is nice.
+- Waterfront: a nice little stroll from the Long Wharf (where you can get a ticket to see the whales if you wish.
+Look carefully at the months when it’s possible to see whales before booking).
+Then head towards the harborwalk towards the Boston Harbor Hotel.
+The walk along the water’s edge is short but pleasant, especially when the weather’s nice.

 I was pleasantly surprised by Boston.
-It’s a big city but on a human scale.
-You can walk there for hours in different neighborhoods without getting tired of it.
-Everything is close by being at a great distance.
-A very lively and pleasant city to spend time in.
-It is also full of stories, I did not expect that at all.
-I had a real crush on this city.
+It’s a big city, but on a human scale.
+You can walk for hours in different neighborhoods without getting tired of it.
+It’s full of stories, I wasn’t expecting that at all.
+I really fell in love with this city during my trip to the United States.

 19 Stuart St, Boston,